Annual Report 2024

 Leadership

-Some sections are still in need of more leaders, especially the scout section.
-We used to have two scout troops and had to amalgamate them due to lack of leaders.
-The number in the one troop is such that we really could do with being able to start the second again but we can only do this if we have more leaders.
-Brian Cosgrove has taken on the role of Explorer scout leader and Kevin Lowe has agreed to be his assistant.
-Brian is also helping out with a lot of group admin.
+All sections are in need of regular adult volunteers (Leaders), see sections reports.
+We used to have two scout troops, we had to amalgamate them due to lack of leaders after covid.
+The number in the one troop is such that we really could do with being able to start the second again but we can only do this if we have more leaders (this is the same as I wrote last year).
+Both cub sections need more leaders too Anita from Thursday and Nikhil from Monday have both finished helping this year.

 Garden